Can Bartell store closures relieve some of Rite Aid headaches?

 “Rite Aid is probably going to try to put some of its private label products in the Bartell stores that carry a higher margin than a third-party private label brand,” Hill said.

 Wojczyk said the company invested in infrastructure and partnerships with local merchants to continue to offer local products at Bartell.
-Customers have told The Seattle Times Bartell moved from having a store experience with diverse offerings to a regular pharmacy that can sometimes lack inventory.
+Customers have told The Seattle Times that Bartell moved from having a store experience with diverse offerings to a regular pharmacy that can sometimes lack inventory.

 According to Rite Aid, when a store closes, it reviews neighborhoods to ensure customers can still access health services, “be it at a Rite Aid or a nearby pharmacy, and we work to seamlessly transfer their prescriptions so there is no disruption of services.”